Graduate and Review Applicants

 Registration Starts Here

-Adjudication Advice Sessions
+Accreditation Advice Sessions

 The advice sessions are offered free on an annual basis around the regions to Pre-Registered Members.
 Students have the opportunity to attend a presentation as part of an SGD Educator Status course or at an annual graduate presentation.
-It is also possible to arrange your own Adjudication advice session with a group of members in your region.
+It is also possible to arrange your own Accreditation advice session with a group of members in your region.
 Email the SGD office at email@example.com to discuss venues, prices and dates.

-Adjudication is a qualifying assessment - the Society’s way of evaluating your work and professional competence.
+Accreditation is a qualifying assessment - the Society’s way of evaluating your work and professional competence.
 It involves submitting your work to a panel of three highly qualified SGD Members, who assess and decide whether it is up to the required standard.

 You will be asked to submit drawings and documents for three separate projects that should vary in character, size and scope, and have been completed within the previous five years.
 You may submit projects one at a time in a staged submission over a period of time, or all three projects at once for a full submission.

 You must have a complete understanding of the drawings you submit, and be able to demonstrate that all the design decisions are your own, as well as a thorough knowledge of the project from survey through to construction.

 The panel will assess your work in absentia, but you should be available on the day of your accreditation to receive a phone call from the accreditors.
 Written feedback is given on all work submitted.
 After the assessment, you will find out if you have passed, been referred for further work or does not meet the required SGD standard - there is no grading system.
 If all three pieces of your work pass, you become a Registered Member; but should parts of your application need to be referred, you will need to submit further material within six months.